saada/docker-lumen/README.md

 # Docker + Lumen with Nginx and MySQL

-This setup is great for writing quick apps in PHP using Lumen from an OSX machine.
-It uses Virtualbox and docker-machine to create the actual environment and then uses compose to setup the application services.
+This setup is great for writing quick apps in PHP using Lumen from an any Docker client.
+It uses docker-compose to setup the application services.

 ## Clone this repo